 3. Pour your 1 tablespoon of pineapple puree into a bowl and stir in 1 teaspoon of honey.
 Mix it very well until you get an even mixture.

-5. Dip in your facial applicator brush (or merely use your fingers) and start applying onto your face!
+5. Dip in your facial applicator brush (or merely use your fingers) and start applying your pineapple and honey face mask onto your skin!
 Make sure your face is clean and dry before application.
 You may also do some facial steaming for 5 – 10 minutes prior to applying the mask.
 This will open up your pores and allow the beneficial nutrients to reach deep into your pores.
 Read more on how to apply below:

 How to apply the face mask